 The evolution of Greek art from stiff to realistic to emotional would be echoed by Europe 2,000 years later: from stiff Gothic to realistic Renaissance, to emotional Baroque.

-[63 del-fee] A two-hour drive northwest of Athens takes us to Delphi, one of the most important sights in the ancient world.
+A two-hour drive northwest of Athens takes us to Delphi, one of the most important sights in the ancient world.

 Ancient Delphi, perched high on the slopes of Mt.
 Parnassos, was not a city.
 It was the site of the oracle of Apollo, god of the sun.
 People would journey here from all over the known world to seek wisdom from the gods on vital affairs of state.

-Tourists today zig-zag up the ancient Sacred Way to the Temple of Apollo.
+Today tourists zigzag up the ancient Sacred Way to the Temple of Apollo.
 The path is flanked by the remains of Delphi's famous treasuries — monuments erected by city-states in gratitude for the oracle's advice.

 Local guides like Penny Kolomvotsou brings these ancient and mythic events to life.

 We're riding a Flying Dolphin — one of the fleet of speedy hydrofoils that zip from Athens to the islands, and from island to island.
-It's fast but less scenic, as passengers are stuck inside.
+It's fast but less scenic, as the passengers are stuck inside.
 I like to hang out in the windy doorway.

-After a 90-minute ride, Athens is a world away, and we pull into the Isle of Hydra.
-Its main town, also called Hydra, is home to about 90 percent of the island's 3000 residents.
+After a 90-minute ride, Athens is a world away, and we pull into the isle of Hydra.
+Its main town, also called Hydra, is home to about 90 percent of the island's 3,000 residents.

 After the noise of Athens, Hydra's traffic-free tranquility is a delight.
 I'm glad I'm packing light as I hike up to my hotel.

 Hydra is one of the prettiest towns in Greece.
 Its superb harbor is surrounded by an amphitheater of rocky hills.
 There's an easy blend of work-a-day commerce, fancy yachts, and lazy tourists on island time.
-Donkeys rather than cars, the shady awnings of well worn cafes, and memorable seaside views all combine to make it clear you found your Greek Isle.
+Donkeys rather than cars, the shady awnings of well-worn cafés, and memorable seaside views all combine to make it clear you found your Greek isle.

 The town stretches away from the harbor — a maze of narrow, cobbled streets, flanked by whitewashed homes.
-In the 1960s, the island became a favorite retreat for artists and writers, who still draw inspiration from the idyllic surroundings.
+In the 1960s, the island became a favorite retreat for artists and writers, who still draw inspiration from its idyllic surroundings.

 One of the island's greatest attractions is its total absence of cars and motorbikes.
 Instead, donkeys do the heavy hauling today just as they have through the centuries.
-And I suppose for just as long they've treated children to rides as well.
+And, I suppose, for just as long they've treated children to rides as well.

 At the top of town, the humble Taverna Leonidas has been around so long it doesn't need a sign.
-The island's oldest and most traditional taverna was the hang-out of the sponge divers a century ago.
+The island's oldest and most traditional taverna was the hangout of the sponge divers a century ago.
 These days Leonidas and Panagiota feed guests as if they're family.
-And tonight the place is all ours as our enthusiastic cook welcomes us into his kitchen.
+And tonight the place is all ours, as our enthusiastic cook welcomes us into his kitchen.

 And before we know it, Leonidas has us all sitting at the table and he starts bringing in wave after wave of his fabulous dishes.....

 A fleet of taxis shuttle people to outlying hamlets and beaches.
 We're catching one for a windy survey of the island and to be dropped off for a scenic hike back into town.
 Hydra is popular with walkers, who come to explore the network of ancient paths that link the island's outlying settlements, churches, and monasteries.
-And in springtime, hikes come with fields of wild flowers.
+And in springtime, hikes come with fields of wildflowers.